Local authority funding for care costs – do you qualify?

 |Region||Savings threshold for local authority funding in 2015/16 _||—||—|

-- Your local authority or trust may still take some of your income, if you’re below these limits.
+- Your local authority or trust might still take some of your income, if you’re below these limits.

 From April 2017 this limit will rise to £30,000 in Wales and is expect to rise further in the future.